Tropical Storm Chantal (2001): Preparations

-The National Hurricane Center issued a tropical storm watch for Barbados, St. Vincent, and Saint Lucia on August 15.
+The National Hurricane Center issued a tropical storm watch for eastern Caribbean, including island countries like Barbados, St. Vincent, and Saint Lucia on August 15.
 The following day the watches were changed to warnings, since forecasters predicted that the system would reach tropical storm status.
 Additional watches and warnings were also issued for the rest of Windward Islands.

 Late on August 17, the government of Jamaica issued a hurricane watch for the island, due to anticipated strengthening.
 The next day, it was upgraded to a hurricane warning briefly before being amended to a tropical storm warning, due to the storm's weakening in the central Caribbean.
 In the country, officials advised fishermen to return to harbor, while some flights into Norman Manley International Airport were canceled.
 A tropical storm warning was also issued for the Cayman Islands, where an emergency shelter was opened.
 There, tourists were recommended to temporarily leave the islands.

 About 50 hours before landfall, a tropical storm watch was issued for Belize and the eastern Yucatán Peninsula, and about 12 hours later it was upgraded to a hurricane watch.
 When the lack of significant intensification became apparent, a tropical storm warning was added for much of the Yucatán Peninsula and later for a portion of the Mexican coast along the Bay of Campeche.
 As the storm approached, nearly 2,500 people in vulnerable areas of eastern Mexico evacuated to safer areas.
 About 8,000 people evacuated in Belize, primarily on offshore islands.
 The government of Belize opened its emergency operation center and evacuated several hospitals.
 About 250 airline flights were canceled, and some cruise ship paths were diverted to safer locations.